plfa/plfa.github.io/src/plfa/part3/Denotational.lagda.md

 ## Notes

-The denotational semantics presented in this chapter is an example of a _filter model_ (Barendregt, Coppo, Dezani-Ciancaglini, 1983).
-Filter models use type systems with intersection types to precisely characterize runtime behavior (Coppo, Dezani-Ciancaglini, and Salle, 1979).
+The denotational semantics presented in this chapter is an example of a _filter model_ (@Barendregt:1983aa).
+Filter models use type systems with intersection types to precisely characterize runtime behavior (@Coppo:1979aa).
 The notation that we use in this chapter is not that of type systems and intersection types, but the `Value` data type is isomorphic to types (`↦` is `→`, `⊔` is `∧`, `⊥` is `⊤`), the `⊑` relation is the inverse of subtyping `<:`, and the evaluation relation `ρ ⊢ M ↓ v` is